manvithk/Insight-Sales-Analysis/README.md

     `SELECT * FROM transactions where market_code='Mark001';`

-4. Show distrinct product codes that were sold in chennai
+4. Show distinct product codes that were sold in chennai

     `SELECT distinct product_code FROM transactions where market_code='Mark001';`